Participatory Budgeting

 Co-Decision

-At least one person for organization and facilitation of the process
+At least three people for organization and facilitation of the process

 The method: what is it, when to use it and what outcome to expect